mirrexagon/lua-irc-engine/README.md

 ---

-**NOTE:** I don't actively work on this anymore.
-I've released the module into the public domain via CC0.
-If anyone wants to take it and work on/maintain it, feel free.
-Just email me and I can relinquish the `irc-engine` name on LuaRocks.
+**NOTE:** I don't actively work on this at the moment.
+I might come back to it someday.
+If you want to take this and work on it and re-release it, feel free!

 ---